PMI Delaware Valley Chapter's Military Outreach Program

 Although PMI-DVC Military Outreach Program’s primary focus is to help group members navigate project management, the group also provides mentorship opportunities and is active in the community, visiting military installations and veteran job fairs.

-On 10/1/2020, PMI-DVC held a virtual military outreach program for 14 members of a military employee resource group at Independence Blue Cross located in Philadelphia, Pa.
-Chapter members Frank McKeown, Neferteri Strickland and Harris Snyder presented.
-The following topics were covered : PMI corporate and PMI-DVC Chapter; Project Management oriented military benefits offered by PMI and other military-focused organizations; A veteran's journey from active duty to a civilian career in project management.
+On 3/18/2021, PMI-DVC held a virtual military outreach program for 16 members of the veteran employee resource group of Capgemini (A global leader in consulting, technology services, and digital transformation) Chapter members Frank McKeown, Heny Davis and Harris Snyder presented.
+The following topics were covered : PMI corporate and PMI-DVC Chapter; Project Management oriented military benefits offered by PMI and other military-focused organizations; A veteran's journey while on active duty to pursuing membership with PMI and the PMP Certification.

 A Few Calls for Help:

 The PMI-DVC Military Outreach Program is interested in providing information to reserve service units regarding project management career paths, PMI and the chapter.
 If you are currently serving or recently retired from reserve service, and you think that your unit would be interested, please contact a member of the PMI-DVC Military Outreach Program.